This post about top tools for food blogging contains affiliate links

 Domain and Hosting: You are going to want to purchase a URL (domain) name and set up with a host for your site.
 You can do both of these things on Big Scoots.
 I used to use BlueHost for my hosting – but after a year and a very very slow site, I decided to make the switch to Big Scoots.
 (Many bloggers will push you into BlueHost because they offer large kick-backs, but I find BigScoots much faster – and site speed is everything!)
 The support team at Big Scoots is incredible too – they are very responsive and helped me switch from BlueHost quickly and efficiently.
 Sign up for BigScoots here.

 Templates: You can quickly get a great WordPress template in place by using a pre-built template.
 There is no need for a custom website these days!
 A template is a predesigned WordPress site that is customizable to your preferences (as long as you work within the theme’s general framework).
 Look for templates that are mobile responsive.
 I use the Genesis theme for Good For You Gluten Free.
-Find the Genesis template here, or other Responsive WordPress Themes here.
+Find the Genesis templates here, or other Responsive WordPress Themes here.

 Codeable: If you run into WordPress trouble and need WordPress support, try Codeable.
 Sign up, post your “project” and receive bids almost immediately.
 I found someone who would spend a few hours troubleshooting my site and fixing all the quirks I inevitably came across.
 Remember, the WordPress learning curve is steep, but Codeable can provide that tech support you need from time to time without breaking the bank.

 Recipe Plugin: I bought the Cooked – A Super-Powered Recipe Plugin to help organize and categorize my recipe collection.
 This is a must-have in my opinion and best to have from the very start so you’re not going through old recipes trying to organize them once you get serious about food blogging.